Dissurender/medium-roast/README.md

 ## Description

-Medium-roast is an API based on [HackerNews](https://news.ycombinator.com) created by [ycombinator](https://www.ycombinator.com)
+Medium-roast is an API based on [HackerNews](https://news.ycombinator.com) created by [ycombinator](https://www.ycombinator.com).

-- I built this project to provide a more accessible API for HN, a sister project of [hn-go](https://github.com/Dissurender/hn-go).
+- I built this project to provide a more accessible API for HN; a sister project of [hn-go](https://github.com/Dissurender/hn-go), which runs on a local cache structure.
-- Medium-roast ingests and creates a local cache of http response data from HN's firebase API.
+- Medium-roast ingests and creates a local database of http response data from HN's firebase API.
 - Using this code structure, I focused on cleaning up the data to be friendlier for clients to parse with minimal fetching on their part.
-- Learned concepts: Chunked API responses, local caching structures.
+- Learned concepts: Chunked API responses, Postgres interactions, ES Modules.

 ## Table of Contents